 Downtown Santa Cruz.
 Anchored by a clock tower, this lively town center features pedestrian-friendly, tree-lined streets populated with boutiques, art galleries, and sidewalk performers.
-A vibrant weekly downtown farmer’s market and a monthly antiques street faire add to its charm.
+A vibrant weekly downtown farmer’s market and a monthly antique street fair add to its charm.

 SANTA CRUZ TOP FIVE